Farzin-Negahbani/Namira-LogAnalyzer/README.md

     - In Width
     - In Length
     - In 9 determined regions (A, B, ...
 I)
-    - On Target Shoot
+    - On Target Shoots
-    - Off Target Shoot
+    - Off Target Shoots
   - Shoot Accuracy
 - Possession
   - Possession in 9 determined regions (A, B, ...
 I) for the teams